 What is the Best Way to Get to Piraeus Port?

-• The most convenient transportation option is to pre-book a taxi.
-I always recommend Welcome Pickups, as a top-rated driver (4,9/5 on TripAdvisor and Trustpilot) will be waiting for you, and you will pay a flat fee in advance.
+- The most convenient transportation option is to pre-book a taxi.
+I always recommend Welcome Pickups, as a top-rated driver (4,9/5 on Trustpilot and 4,5/5 on TripAdvisor) will be waiting for you, and you will pay a flat fee in advance.

 How Early to Arrive at Piraeus Port?